Guglielmo Stendardo: Journeyman: Lazio, Juventus return and Lecce

 Stendardo was signed by S.S.
 Lazio in August 2005 on a free transfer.
 His previous club A.C.
-Perugia, went bankrupted at the start of 2005–06 season.
+Perugia, went bankrupt at the start of the 2005–06 season.
 After a 3–2 defeat to Juventus in late 2007, Stendardo had a falling-out with Lazio manager Delio Rossi and demanded a transfer during the January 2008 transfer window.

 In January 2008, Juventus officially announced the signing of Stendardo to a 6-month loan deal, for €400,000, with an option to buy him outright in the summer.
 On 1 September he was loaned to Lecce in a one-year deal, and spent the 2008–09 season with the Giallorossi with little success, as the side went relegated to Serie B.

 Stendardo then returned to Lazio at the end of the season, and played 33 Serie A games for the club during the next 2 seasons.